6 Best Ways to Get Your Money Back

 After a mix-up with his mortgage, Philadelphia homeowner Patrick Rodgers sued Wells Fargo in small claims court, and he got the sheriff to put the contents of the bank's local office up for auction when Wells didn't pay the default judgment.
 That got Wells Fargo's attention.
 The bank soon forked over the cash.

-.
+Go public.
+One way to really get a company’s attention is to publish your story for free online using a blogging site like Tumblr, Wordpress or Blogger.
 Then send your blog link to sympathetic reporters, bloggers, Tweeters and websites.
 Most brands have Facebook and YouTube presences as well and you can post on those pages.

 Many companies also have their own public Twitter accounts.
 So you might Tweet your blog link at them to get noticed.